Initial Certification Grant

 In order to relieve some of the financial burden for residents entering the field, the ACOFP Foundation is pleased to announce its call for applications for the Initial Certification Grant.
 The grant will award up to $1,400 for exam fees and travel expenses to residents who don’t have complete funding support from their program to be used for the AOBFP exam.
 Partial grants may be awarded.

 To be eligible for this opportunity, you must be a third-year resident member of ACOFP (free to join) planning to sit for the American Osteopathic Board of Family Physicians' written (cognitive) exam, administered through Pearson VUE’s OnVUE online platform, and the OMT performance (practical) exam.
-Registration is now open to take the October practical exam in conjunction with OMED 2022.

 Applicants for either the AOBFP Early Entry Initial Certification pathway or the traditional initial certification pathway are encouraged to apply.